learn-with-devops/devops/k8s/readme.md

 # Architecture types
-	- Monolithic ( thease are loosly coupled and if any function down entire application down .. ex: WAR/JAR )
+	- Monolithic ( thease are tightly coupled and if any function down entire application down .. ex: WAR/JAR )
 	- MicroService ( Loosly coupled and each service work independently.
-So , If any function down also it will work with other microservices )
+So , If any function down then other functions of  microservices will run independently)

 # Container Orchistration Engine Advantages